-- _________________ is a type of regulatory transcription factor protein that increases transcription.
+- An _________________ protein is a type of regulatory transcription factor that increases transcription.

-- _________________ molecules are organic compounds that bind to a repressor or activator protein to change its three-dimensional shape.
+- _________________ molecules are organic compounds that regulate the functions of repressor and activator proteins.

 - ___________________________ is the enzyme that catalyzes the cleavage of the disaccharide lactose into two simple sugars.